jlewi/foyle/tech_notes/tn008_auto_insert_cells.md

 ```

 The stream will be initiated by the client sending a `FullContext` message with the full document and the index
 of the current cell that is being edited.
-Subsequent messages will be `BlockUpdate` containing the full content
+Subsequent messages will be `BlockUpdate`s containing the full content
-of the current cell.
+of the current active cell.
+If its a code cell it will include the outputs if the cell has been executed.

 Each `StreamGenerateResponse` will contain a complete copy of the latest suggestion.
 This is simpler than
 only sending and applying deltas relative to the previous response.